mvattuone/databender/README.md

 ```

 You can also supply a `createEffectsChain` function if you need to build different chains per render.
 When using libraries like Tone.js or Pizzicato, return either the relevant `AudioNode` or an object shaped like `{ input: node.input, output: node.output }` so Databender knows how to wire things up.

+Effect factories can return plain nodes or promises that resolve to nodes.
+Databender waits on any promises before it starts rendering, which makes it possible to do async setup on the `OfflineAudioContext` (for example, loading an `AudioWorklet` module for each render).

 #### Example: Pizzicato effects